Model theory of operator algebras II: Model theory: Stability, the order property, and nonisomorphic ultrapowers

 \subsection{Stability}

-\begin{definition} We say a theory $T$ is \textbf{$\lambda$-stable} if for any model $M$ of $T$ of density character $\lambda$, the space of complete types $S(M)$ has density character $\lambda$ in the logic topology.
+\begin{definition} We say a theory $T$ is \textbf{$\lambda$-stable} if for any model $M$ of $T$ of density character $\lambda$, the space of complete types $S(M)$ has density character $\lambda$ in the metric topology on $S(M)$.
 We say $T$ is \textbf{stable} if it is stable for some $\lambda$ and $T$ is \textbf{unstable} if it is not stable. \end{definition}

 For a theory $T$ in a separable language one can show that $T$ is stable if and only if it is $\fc$-stable (see the proof of Theorem~\ref{T.OP}).

 Our use of the term ``stable" in this paper agrees with model theoretic terminology in both continuous and discrete logic.
 Motivated by model theory, in 1981 Krivine and Maurey defined a related notion of stability for Banach spaces that is now more familiar to many analysts (\cite{KM}).
 It is characterized by the requirement